Office of the Secretary, Interior.

-The Department of the Interior strives to strengthen its government-to-government relationship with Indian Start Printed Page 6977tribes through a commitment to consultation with Indian tribes and recognition of their right to self-governance and tribal sovereignty.
+The Department of the Interior strives to strengthen its government-to-government relationship with Indian tribes through a commitment to consultation with Indian tribes and recognition of their right to self-governance and tribal sovereignty.
 We have evaluated this rule under the Department's consultation policy and under the criteria in Executive Order 13175 and have determined that it has no substantial direct effects on federally recognized Indian tribes and that consultation under the Department's tribal consultation policy is not required.

 This rule does not contain information collection requirements, and a submission to the Office of Management and Budget under the Paperwork Reduction Act (44 U.S.C.
 3501 et seq.) is not required.
 We may not conduct or sponsor, and you are not required to respond to, a collection of information unless it displays a currently valid OMB control number.

 This rule does not constitute a major Federal action significantly affecting the quality of the human environment.
 A detailed statement under the National Environmental Policy Act of 1969 (NEPA) is not required because the rule is covered by a categorical exclusion.
 This rule is excluded from the requirement to prepare a detailed statement because it is a regulation of an administrative nature.
 (For further information see 43 CFR 46.210(i).)
 We have also determined that the rule does not involve any of the extraordinary circumstances listed in 43 CFR 46.215 that would require further analysis under NEPA.

 K. Effects on the Energy Supply (E.O.
 13211)